Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Open Challenges

-\textbf{Navigating the sparse search-space in visualization generation}: The following arguments rely on a task-agnostic VRS.
-We observe that the VRS face dimensionality challenges regarding the number of axes, the number of charts, and the number of suitable feature combinations.
-For instance, the number of possible chart suggestions in 2d is $O(\rho\cdot\binom{|\Phi|}{2})$, representing the combinations of features $\phi_i \in \Phi$ without repetitions for $\rho$ different chart types.
-For the sake of the argument, let us suppose that all the $O(\rho\cdot\binom{|\Phi|}{2})$ 2d chart combinations are valid and are recommended to the end-user\footnote{We are aware that the entire search space of visualizations is cutoff according to some significance threshold which is generally a learned function in ML-based VRS.}, and we suggest only bar plots (i.e., $\rho=1$).
-While the problem is tractable when $\Phi$ is relatively small, large feature spaces would entail a high number of potentially significant charts to examine.
-For example, when $|\Phi|=10$, the end-user needs to assess 45 different bar plots to determine whether the information conveyed is useful or not.
-Notice that, the search space for visual recommendations can be complex even if the VRS has task-based constraints.
-In these cases, the overall 2d chart combinations are bounded/reduced according to the number of features requested for analysis by the end-user, instead of searching in the entire feature space $\Phi$.
+Although fully-fledged A-VRS should be task-agnostic\footnote{In other words, they should be able to suggest insightful visualizations for each possible relevant task.}, we observe that they face dimensionality challenges regarding the number of axes, the number of charts, and the number of suitable feature combinations.
+For instance, the number of possible chart suggestions in 2d is $\mathcal{O}(\rho\cdot\binom{|\Phi|}{2})$, representing the combinations of features $\phi_i \in \Phi$ without repetitions for $\rho$ different chart types.
+For the sake of the argument, let us suppose that all the $\mathcal{O}(\rho\cdot\binom{|\Phi|}{2})$ 2d chart combinations are valid and are recommended to the end-user\footnote{We are aware that the entire search space of visualizations is cut off according to some significance threshold which is generally a learned function in ML-based VRS.}, and we suggest only bar plots (i.e., $\rho=1$).
+While the problem is tractable when $\Phi$ is relatively small or the user selects a smaller $\Phi'$, large feature spaces would entail many potentially significant charts to examine.
+For example, when $|\Phi|=10$, the end-user needs to assess 45 different bar plots to determine whether the information conveyed is useful.

+Notice that the search space for visual recommendations can be complex even if the VRS incorporates task-based constraints.
+In these cases, the overall 2d chart combinations are bounded/reduced according to the number of features requested for analysis by the end-user instead of searching in the entire feature space $\Phi$.